 Cameron graduated from the University of South Australia in 2003 and subsequently worked in public hospitals and private practices in Australia and the UK.
-Cameron is currently studying for his Masters of Musculoskeletal Physiotherapy, with a special interest in endurance sports.
+Cameron has completed his Masters of Musculoskeletal Physiotherapy, with a special interest in endurance sports.
 He has special interests in running, radicular spinal pain, bleeding disorders as well as hand and wrist pain.

 Kirsty graduated from Flinders University in 2013 with a Masters of Physiotherapy.
 She has a keen interest in sports injuries, headache treatment and re-occurring injuries.
 Kirsty is well equipped to manage a large range of injuries and conditions using manual therapy techniques, dry needling and acupuncture, functional movement analysis and corrective exercises.
 She is also qualified in Clinical Pilates methods through Dance Medicine Australia and has extensive experience in running Mat and Equipment classes.

 Kirsty provides individualised treatment programs geared towards the levels and goals of her clients.
 She looks forward to working with clients who are as passionate and proactive as she is to help get them back to their optimum function.